yinchi/cuh-dashboards/documentation/source/install.rst

 6. Configure the frontend settings
 ----------------------------------

-By default, the frontend website is set up to communicate with the backend on ``localhost``.
+By default, the frontend website is set up to communicate with the backend on ``127.0.0.1``.
 Edit ``site.config.ts`` to change this if hosting the website on a network.

 .. image:: _static/frontend_config.png